abhinpai/pai-portfolio/docs/javascript/modules/m3_datatypes.md

 #### 🔸 Array.concat

-To merge two array different array into one single array
+To merge two arrays different array into one single array

 #### 🔸 Array.slice